gooch/sustainable_energy_without_the_hot_air/book.md

 sources andput them in the right-hand, green stack.

-In the left-hand, red stack, we’ll estimate the consumption of a “typ-ical moderately-afﬂuent person;” I encourage you to tot up an estimateof your *own* consumption, creating your own personalized left-hand stacktoo.
+In the left-hand, red stack, we’ll estimate the consumption of a “typ-ical moderately-affluent person;” I encourage you to tot up an estimateof your *own* consumption, creating your own personalized left-hand stacktoo.
 Later on we’ll also find out the current *average* energy consumption ofEuropeans and Americans.